Skip to main content

 Encebollado

-A hearty fish soup with yuca (cassava), tomatoes, and pickled onions, typically eaten for breakfast on the coast.
-Often served with plantain chips and popcorn.
+A filling fish soup with yuca (cassava), tomatoes, and pickled onions, eaten for breakfast along the coast.
+Plantain chips and popcorn usually come alongside.

 Hornado